carlyns/efgc-outlooks/Carlyn's Weekly Outlook for 20200120.md

 ### Major SF Issues to assess/tackle: [potential blocks***]
 1. Continue Client Services improvements through UI.
 Continue research, design & preparation for structural improvements.
 Establish prevention (temp if needed), consolidate sources if data is missing, perform cleanup for each.
 2. Troubleshoot, redesign, and rebuild existing hard-coded components and disconnections discovered while executing improvements.
-3. Design how new reporting requirements can be captured in database based on Operations adjustments.
-Build, test, and roll-out these new features.
-Test report generation using new features.
+3. With new features capturing new reporting requirements, refine report generation using new features.
-4. Incorporate new structural design changes into quarterly and year-end state reports and coordinate with Client Services operations.

 ### Assistance
 * Support from leadership to verify the main pieces of information required for state reporting.
 Once verified, these can influence / set the stage for Operations.
 Then database and related reports can be setup accordingly.